 Most of your trips are less than four miles (six and a half kilometers).

-Most of your trips are less than ten miles and outside temperatures are below freezing.
+Most of your trips are less than ten miles (16 km) and outside temperatures are below freezing.

 The engine is at low speed most of the time – not on the highway.
 You operate your vehicle in dusty areas.

 You regularly tow a trailer or carry heavy loads.

 You drive in very hot or very cold weather.

 If that's severe driving, what constitutes regular driving?
 Well, it would look something like this: I live somewhere with moderate temperatures all year round – I'm thinking San Diego here.
 And I live close to a freeway on-ramp.
 Everywhere I need to go is right off the freeway, at least four miles (six and a half km) from my home.
 I can drive at a steady 60 miles per hour (100 kph) when I'm on the freeway.